martdegraaf/martdegraaf.github.io/src/blog/content/posts/BA-how-to-get-started-technical-blog.md

 ## One-time setup

 I recommend using a blog builder that uses git versioning like Hugo.
 Hugo can be easily deployed.
 This blog runs on Azure Static Webapps and GitHub Pages.
+Other alternatives like Wix or WordPress will be more painful to maintain.

 Just because this blog iterated to Azure Static Webapps, didn't stop me from producing the actual blog content.
 The blog content is the most valuable.
 It's the core reason for your blog to exist.
 People are coming to read what you have written not for your cool styling.

 To make it agile I have made these acceptance criteria for your blog.